adiredri/Deep-Learning-Project/MileStone2/README.md

 The main goals were:

 1. Re-implement the binary classifier using **PyTorch** (transition from NumPy).
-2. Extend the model to handle **multiclass classification** across digits 0–9.
+2. Extend the model to handle **multiclass classification** across digits 0-9.

 This included experimenting with deeper networks, dropout layers, learning rate scheduling, early stopping, GPU acceleration, and multiple optimizers.

 ---

 ## Model Architectures

+Below is a summary of the neural network architectures used in both binary and multiclass tasks.
+We gradually increased network depth and output complexity to support multiclass classification:

 | Model Type        | Input Layer | Hidden Layers     | Output Layer | Activation (Hidden) | Activation (Output) | Loss Function             |
 |:-----------------:|:-----------:|:-----------------:|:------------:|:-------------------:|:--------------------:|:--------------------------:|